ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICoverageBoundsLonLine.rst

 ICoverageBoundsLonLine
 ======================

-.. py:class:: ICoverageBoundsLonLine
+.. py:class:: ansys.stk.core.stkobjects.ICoverageBoundsLonLine

    ICoverageBounds

    Longitude Line:  Create a set of points along a single meridian, useful when the coverage is only expected to vary with latitude.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICoverageBoundsLonLine

 Overview
 --------